NicoleRauch/WaniKaniBookClubGenerator/week_template.md

 ::if $hasReadAlongSession$
 ## Read-along Sessions

-Come and read from the previous week's section, join in the chat about this book or just lurk and listen.
+Come and read from the previous week's section, join in the chat about this book _(also the previous book, possible future books, WK reviews, all things Japan-related, what else you did on the weekend, etc)_ or just lurk and listen.
 Readers of all speeds and abilities welcome - we are here to help each other out.
 Reading sessions will be held every $readAlongWeekday$ at $readAlongJSTHuman$ JST.

 Week $week$ session (in your timezone): [date=$readAlongNextDate$ time=$readAlongJSTComputer$ format="LLLL \T\Z " timezone="Japan" recurring="1.weeks"]
 https://discord.gg/cuV52Bs